MayaDataAnalyst/Modeling-U.S.-Urban-Electricity-Prices-Using-Time-Series-Techniques/README.md

    - `spike` (a dummy variable indicating natural gas price spikes)

 2. **Model without external regressors**

-Since Prophet’s prediction performance can highly be influenced by changepoint-related hyperparameters, a **custom grid search** was implemented to tune the following:
+Since the FB Prophet’s prediction performance can highly be influenced by changepoint-related hyperparameters, a **custom grid search** was implemented to tune the following:

 - `changepoint_prior_scale`
 - `n_changepoints`